davon-allensworth/Dex3/README.md

 # Dex3
-A trial SwiftUI application for the purpose of learning modern iOS application development.
+A Pokedex SwiftUI application for the purpose of learning modern iOS application development.